Movimento lento

 "Movimento lento" is a song by Italian singer Annalisa with featuring vocals by Federico Rossi.
 It was written by Annalisa, Jacopo Ettorre, Eugenio Maimone, Leonardo Grillotti and Merk & Kremont.

 It was released by Warner Music Italy on 28 May 2021 as the second single from the re-issue of her seventh studio album Nuda10.
-The song peaked at number 8 on the FIMI Singles Chart and was certified double platinum in Italy.
+The song peaked at number 8 on the FIMI Singles Chart and was certified triple platinum in Italy.

 Music video

 The music video of "Movimento lento" was directed by Mauro Russo and released onto YouTube on 8 June 2021.